Masar destination achieves LEED Gold certification in the Green Communities category

 Posted in

-One of the most prominent integrated urban developments in Makkah, owned, developed and operated by Umm Al-Qura Development and Construction Company, has been awarded the Gold certification in the Green Communities category in the “Sustainable Urban Development” (LEED) category. <The certification was awarded by the United States Green Building Council (USGBC) following a comprehensive technical review through the most widely used evaluation system in the world in the field of sustainability, buildings and the green environment, which provides an accredited framework for measuring and managing environmental, social and economic performance at the community level, after Masar has met the Gold certification requirements for projects that demonstrate advanced levels of sustainability and quality of life standards, including planning and design strategies across several key themes, including: Integration of transportation and land use, efficient use of energy resources and greenhouse gas emissions, quality of life within the urban community, and urban resilience.
+The certification was awarded by the U.S. Green Building Council (USGBC) following a comprehensive technical review using the world’s most widely used assessment system in the fields of sustainability, buildings, and green environments, which provides a recognized framework for measuring and managing environmental, social, and economic performance at the community level, after meeting the requirements of the Gold certification track—designed for projects that demonstrate advanced levels of sustainability and quality of life standards— which include planning and design strategies across several key areas, such as: integration of transportation and land use, energy efficiency and greenhouse gas emissions, and improving the quality of life within the urban community to enhance urban resilience.

-For his part, USGBC CEO Peter Templeton explained that social, economic and environmental considerations in its decisions and planning are practical solutions that enhance the quality of life, translated by the certificate obtained by Masar destination in representing its leadership in sustainability.
-It is noteworthy that this achievement comes in line with the objectives of the Kingdom's Vision 2030 to develop more sustainable, prosperous and quality-of-life urban environments.
-By achieving LEED Gold certification in the planning and design phase, one of the highest international certifications in sustainability and the built environment, Masar sets an advanced benchmark for integrated development that balances environmental responsibility, quality of life and long-term urban impact.
+It is worth noting that this achievement aligns with the objectives of the Kingdom’s Vision 2030, which aims to develop more sustainable, prosperous urban environments with a higher quality of life.
+By obtaining LEED Gold certification during the planning and design phase, one of the highest international certifications in sustainability and the built environment, which sets an advanced standard for integrated development that balances environmental responsibility, quality of life, and long-term urban impact.